antronerds/r2-tutorials/docs/Correlating_Genes.md

 seem to be affected.
 R2 provides a table where the statistics behind this analysis are given: Figure 10.
 The overrepresentation of genes that correlate with MYCN expression with respect to all genes present on (an arm of) a chromosome is calculated.
+You can also explore the results in the interactive R2 genome browser, where you can zoom into the results and locate individual genes.
+To enter this mode, just press the 'View in R2 genomebrowser' button.